 Other things to avoid include dodging inquiries/lack of transparency (46.1%), failure to respond before the deadline (29%), broken embargoes (23.5%), and last-minute cancellations (23.5%).

 It is worth noting that journalists regularly look for credible story sources, and they are happy when PR pros can help them in this regard (65.5%).
 One in five says that they would like to have the PR person’s phone number in case they need quick information.

 Save time and money when producing and distributing high-quality press releases.
 ContentGrow helps marketing teams create and distribute content at scale, directly sourced from project-appropriate writers and journalists at preferred rates.
-Fill out the form below to get your own shortlist of talent or visit the site below to get started.
+Fill out the form below to distribute your press release to APAC markets.